movestore/animation-moveVis/README.md

 centimeter animation.
 Depending on the dimensions of the map generated for the animation, the default settings may force plot elements to overlap or be clipped.
 In this case, you can modify the dimensions here.
+Modifying the dimensions will also change the size of the track paths relative to the basemap.

 Maps are rendered at 300 ppi resolution.

 **Hide attribution (`hide_attribution`):** Toggle to remove the basemap tile